 For car fanatics and thrill seekers, Kern County Raceway Park is a hot spot for fast cars, adrenaline rushes, and family fun.
 The raceway is a 120-acre multi-use facility that opened in 2013.
 It’s located off Enos Lane and Interstate 5.

-From custom truck shows, flat track motorcycle races, Professional Speedways, and NASCAR races, there is always an exciting race to catch at the Kern County Raceway Park.
+From custom truck shows to flat-track motorcycle races, professional speeds, and NASCAR races, there is always an exciting race to catch at the Kern County Raceway Park.

 8. Kern River Parkway Trail

 The Kern River Parkway Trail runs alongside the Kern River, which flows from the Sierra Nevada into northeast Bakersfield.
-If it’s wild and scenic rivers you crave, experts recommend navigating to the western part of the trail to experience nature and rural serenity.
+If you crave wild and scenic rivers, experts recommend navigating to the western part of the trail to experience nature and rural serenity.
 The eastern part of the trail showcases more of the city’s urban areas, including many large developments and residential communities.

-For those who enjoy birding or experiencing wildlife in its natural habitat, expect to see roadrunners, hawks, rabbits, and many other birds.
+Those who enjoy birding or experiencing wildlife in its natural habitat expect to see roadrunners, hawks, rabbits, and many other birds.
 A noteworthy landmark you will pass on the eastern end is the Kern River Oil Field, California’s third-largest oil field.

 For those who seek hiking trails, the Kern River Parkway Trail offers paved walking trails with restrooms and stunning views of central California.
 Bring your dog, kids in strollers, and anyone in between.
-For free things to do in Bakersfield, California, Kern River Parkway Trail’s hiking trails and bike paths are fantastic.
+Kern River Parkway Trail’s hiking trails and bike paths are fantastic for free things to do in Bakersfield, California.